Laser Eye Surgery and Lens Surgery

 To correct vision problems such as nearsightedness, farsightedness, and astigmatism.

-Is lens surgery the same as cataract surgery?
+Is Lens surgery the same as Laser eye surgery?

 If you have any feedback, please get in touch.